-SESSION 2 NETWORK PARTICIPANT'S GUIDE 10n-Christia 69.
-I view the overall picture and do not get hindered with problems along the way.
-70. I have spoken to others about future events or situations that God revealed to me, and they happened as I said they would.
-71. I boldly speak about salvation through Jesus Christ and see a positive response in those who are listening.
-72. I can gently restore wandering believers to faith and fellowship.
-56. I seek certainty and truth in order to avoid superficial understandings and speculation.
-73. I get frustrated when I see people's lack of biblical knowledge.
-57. I am surprised by how many people are unable to solve problems and seem to lack common sense.
-74. God shows me the difference between a demonic influence, a mental illness, and an error in truth. \$ 8.
-I can identify and effectively use the resources needed to accomplish tasks.
-75. When reading or studying Scripture, I see important biblical truths and themes that benefit others in the body of Christ.
-76. I can anticipate the likely consequences of the actions of an individual or a group.
-60. I regularly need to be more than the imagination.
-77. I like to help groups become more efficient.
-61. I reassure those who need to take courageous action in their faith, family, or life.
-78. I serve and work more behind the scenes to make things that are useful for ministry and that honor God.
-62. I am unwavering in my belief that God will absolutely work in circumstances in which success cannot be guaranteed by 79.
-The way I say and do things awakens the truth in others, so they say, "I have never thought of it that way." human effort alone.
-80. I find great joy in affirming the value and worth of others.
-63. I choose to limit my lifestyle in order to give away a mguci percentage of my income.
-81. When I see God's activity, I move toward it in spite of opposition or a lack of support.
-82. For special projects and capital campaigns, I like to give in a 65.
-I rarely meet people 1 do not like and would be want to so included in the life of the church. way that encourages and inspires others to give generously.
-83. I like to find things that need to be done and often do them 66.
-I pray with confidence because I know that God works in response to prayer.
-67. I set goals and direct people to effectively accomplish them.
-84. For me, the greatest times of joy in the church are times of social interaction and fellowship.
-68. I have great compassion for hurting people.
-85. When I hear about needy situations, I feel burdened to pray.
-2 2 2
+- 69. I view the overall picture and do not get hindered with problems along the way. - 70.
+I have spoken to others about future events or situations that God revealed to me, and they happened as I said they would. - 71.
+I boldly speak about salvation through Jesus Christ and see a positive response in those who are listening. - 72.
+I can gently restore wandering believers to faith and fellowship. - I get frustrated when I see people's lack of biblical knowledge. - 74.
+God shows me the difference between a demonic influence, mental illness, and an error in truth. - 75.
+When reading or studying Scripture, I see important biblical truths and themes that benefit others in the body of Christ.76.
+I can anticipate the likely consequences of the actions of an individual or a group. - 77.
+I like to help groups become more efficient. - 78.
+I serve and work more behind the scenes to make things that are useful for ministry and that honor God. - 79.
+The way I say and do things awakens the truth in others, so they say, "I have never thought of it that way." - 80.
+I find great joy in affirming the value and worth of others. - 81.
+When I see God's activity, I move toward it in spite of opposition or a lack of support. - 82.
+For special projects and capital campaigns, I like to give in way that encourages and inspires others to give generously. - 83.
+I like to find things that need to be done and often do them without being asked. - 84.
+For me, the greatest times of joy in the church are times of social interaction and fellowship. - 85.
+When I hear about needy situations, I feel burdened to pray.

 - 86. I influence others to perform to the best of their ability. - 87.
-I look through a person's handicaps or problems to see a life that matters to God and an opportunity to serve. - 88.
+I look through a person's handicaps or problems to see a life that matters to God and an opportunity to serve. - 8.
 I am culturally sensitive and comfortable with different ethnic groups. - 89.
 I feel a compulsion to speak the words God gives me to strengthen, encourage, and comfort others. - 90.
 I openly tell people that I am a Christian and want them to ask me about my faith. - 91.
 There are a number of people in my life that I am personally guiding with truth, encouragement, caring, and wisdom. - 92.
-I communicate Scripture in ways that cause others to learn and become motivated toward greater growth. - 93.
-I receive affirmation from others concerning the reliability of my insights about them and of perceptions I have of others. - 94.
-I have suddenly known things about others, but did not know how I knew them. - 95.
+I communicate Scripture in ways that cause others to learn and become motivated toward greater growth. - I receive affirmation from others concerning the reliability of my insights about them and of perceptions I have of others.

+- 94. I have suddenly known things about others, but did not know how I knew them. - 95.
 I give practical advice to help others through complicated situations. - 96.
 I can visualize a coming event, anticipate potential problems, and develop strategies to meet them. - 97.
-I am a resourceful person, able to find the best materials and tools required to build what is needed. - 98.
-I use various forms of the arts to draw people closer to God and to his truth. - 99.
+I am a resourceful person, able to find the best materials and tools required to build what is needed. - I use various forms of the arts to draw people closer to God and to his truth. - 19.
 I like motivating others to take steps for spiritual growth. - 100.
 I am regularly challenging others to trust God. - 101.
 I manage my money and give to ministries that are well led and are making a difference for Christ in the lives of people. - 102.
 I show my love for others in actions more than words.